dotnet/docs/docs/core/testing/unit-testing-mstest-runner-intro.md

 The MSTest runner is embedded directly in your MSTest test projects, and there's no additional app dependencies, such as `vstest.console` or `dotnet test` needed to run your tests.

-The MSTest runner open source and you can view its code in the [microsoft/testfx](https://github.com/microsoft/testfx/tree/main/src/Platform/Microsoft.Testing.Platform) GitHub repository.
+The MSTest runner is open source, and builds on a Microsoft.Testing.Platform library.
+You can find Microsoft.Testing.Platform code in [microsoft/testfx](https://github.com/microsoft/testfx/tree/main/src/Platform/Microsoft.Testing.Platform) GitHub repository.
 The MSTest runner comes bundled with MSTest in 3.2.0-preview.
 This preview is available in the [test-tools NuGet feed](https://pkgs.dev.azure.com/dnceng/public/_packaging/test-tools/nuget/v3/index.json).

 ## Enable MSTest runner in a MSTest project